 We’ll continue staffing the nursery 15 mins. before both services.
 We’re thrilled to welcome some new youth staff, along with many of the familiar faces of last church year’s nursery staff, including Becky Webber and Cheyenne Sebold as the adult supervisors.
 We will also be working on making a cozy, corner nook in the Fireplace Room.
 This will be a quiet (but not silent) place for parents to take in the livestream of worship with activities in the nook for their young children do not want to be in the nursery or the sanctuary.
 (The Fireplace Room will still be a shared space, with some adults or teens there to take in worship in a quiet — but not silent — space as well.)

-Multiage spiritual exploration time during each worship service.
-(This is sometimes called the “One Room LSE” (though sometimes this does involve splitting into more than just one room.
+The Explorers is a multiage, family feeling spiritual exploration time during each worship service.
+(This is sometimes called the “One Room LSE” — though sometimes this does involve splitting into more than just one room.
 We try our best to offer choices of specific activities each day).
 Led by Liza and our talented team of caring volunteers, we’ll use story, games, and art to explore our UU values and each month’s theme more deeply.
 New this year: We are aiming for about one hour of time together with the kids.
 Since they are sung about 20 minutes into worship most Sundays, LSE pick-up will be in classrooms around 20 mins. after.
 Adults can enjoy a little kid-free coffee hour time!

 The Soul Matters curriculum is grounded in the monthly worship themes.
 This allows families and congregants of all ages to be exploring the same spiritual questions and ideas each month.
 We find this can lead to rich, engaging conversations at home during the week.
 Liza will provide families a brief summary of the main ideas from the morning and a couple follow-up questions to help facilitate these conversations.
 The Soul Matters curriculum is written by a veteran Director of Religious Education (DRE) in collaboration with DREs from around the country.
 They provide a menu of themed-lessons with a goal of including kids who have many different learning styles.
 These lessons weave in stories, games, art, movement, and fascinating threads of UU history.
 Each month includes options of exploring different traditions and religions as holidays arise during the year.
 For more information on the Soul Matters curriculum, or to see a sample session plan, click here.